xVolkov/SecureComms-Java/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss what you would like to change.

 ### License
-This project is licensed under the GPLv3 Licence.
+This project is licensed under the GPLv3 License - see the LICENSE file for details.